Unified reporting across GI practices for a PE-backed MSO

 Revenue cycle reporting built on manual assembly

 The recurring reports that PE ownership depended on — AR aging, monthly billing performance, payer mix — were assembled manually each cycle.
 Different staff at different practices pulled different exports and reconciled them into combined reports.
-The process was slow, error-prone, and entirely dependent on the individuals performing it.

 MIPS with no infrastructure